day8/re-frame-http-fx/README.md

 If you need additional arguments or identifying tokens in your handler, then include them in your `:on-success` and `:on-failure` event vector in Step 3. they will be passed along.
 Actual `result` will always be the last value.

-TODO:
-- introduce the notion of `delay`.
-Wait N ms before actioning.
-To assist with retries?